nitin27may/StretchTracker/README.md

 ### Setup

 1. Clone the repository
-2. Open `StretchReminderApp.sln` in Visual Studio
+2. Open `StretchTrackerApp.sln` in Visual Studio
 3. Restore NuGet packages
 4. Build the solution

 ## Contributing

 We welcome contributions!
 Please feel free to submit pull requests with new features or bug fixes.
-See our [Developer Guide](https://nitin27may.github.io/StretchReminderApp/developers) for more information.
+See our [Developer Guide](https://nitin27may.github.io/StretchTrackerApp/developers) for more information.

 ## License